William Tyndale

-Luther's translation of the Christian Bible into German appeared in 1522.
-Tyndale's translation was the first English Bible to draw directly from Hebrew and Greek texts, the first English translation to take advantage of the printing press, the first of the new English Bibles of the Reformation, and the first English translation to use Jehovah ("Iehouah") as God's name as preferred by English Protestant Reformers.
-It was taken to be a direct challenge to the hegemony both of the Catholic Church and of those laws of England maintaining the church's position.
-The work of Tyndale continued to play a key role in spreading Reformation ideas across the English-speaking world and eventually across the British Empire.
+Tyndale's translations were the first English Scriptures to draw directly from Hebrew and Greek texts, the first English translation to take advantage of the printing press, the first of the new English Bibles of the Reformation, and the first English translation to use Jehovah ("Iehouah") as God's name.
+It was taken to be a direct challenge to the authority of the Catholic Church and of those laws of England maintaining the Church's position.
+The work of Tyndale continued to play a key role in spreading Reformation ideas across the English-speaking world.

-Tyndale's translation of the Bible was used for subsequent English translations, including the Great Bible and the Bishops' Bible, authorized by the Church of England.
-In 1611, after seven years of work, the 47 scholars who produced the King James Version drew extensively from Tyndale's original work and other translations that descended from his.
-One estimate suggests that the New Testament in the King James Version is 83% Tyndale's words and the Old Testament 76%.

-A copy of Tyndale's The Obedience of a Christian Man (1528), which some claim or interpret to argue for Caesaropapism: the idea that the Monarch should control the country's church rather than the Pope, came to the hands of King Henry VIII, providing a rationalization for breaking the Church in England from the Catholic Church in 1534.
-In 1530, Tyndale wrote The Practice of Prelates, opposing Henry's plan to seek the annulment of his marriage on the grounds that it contravened scripture.
-Fleeing England, Tyndale sought refuge in the Flemish territory of the Catholic Charles V, Holy Roman Emperor.

-In 1535 Tyndale was arrested, and jailed in the castle of Vilvoorde (Filford) outside Brussels for over a year.
-In 1536 he was convicted of heresy and executed by strangulation, after which his body was burnt at the stake.
+In The Obedience of a Christian Man (1528) Tyndale argued for Caesaropapism, the idea that the monarch rather than the Pope should control a country's Church.
+This was the first instance of advocating the divine right of kings in England (sometimes mistakenly attributed to the Catholic Church).
+The book came into the hands of King Henry VIII, providing a rationale for breaking the Church in England away from the Catholic Church in 1534.
+In 1530, Tyndale wrote The Practice of Prelates, opposing Henry's plan to seek the annulment of his marriage on the grounds that it contravened Scripture.
+This work made him enemy of both the State and the Church, therefore he fled England and sought refuge in the Flemish territory of the Catholic Charles V, Holy Roman Emperor.
+In 1535 Tyndale was arrested and jailed in the castle of Vilvoorde (Filford) outside Brussels.
+The following year he was convicted of heresy and executed by strangulation, after which his body was burnt at the stake.

+Tyndale's translations of biblical books were re-used by subsequent English editions (often without his sectarian prefaces or annotations) including the Great Bible and the Bishops' Bible, authorized by the Church of England.
+In 1611, after seven years of work, the 47 scholars who produced the King James Version of the Bible drew extensively from Tyndale's original work and other translations that descended from his.
+One estimate suggests that the New Testament in the King James Version is 83% Tyndale's words and the first half of the Old Testament 76%.
 In 2002, Tyndale was placed 26th in the BBC's poll of the 100 Greatest Britons.